Overcoming Technology Adoption Fears

 - Paper files

-Even though many agencies know they need to change, the fear of adopting new technology still persists.
-Today, we’re going to dive into four of the major fears agencies face in new technology adoption and discuss how you can overcome each one.
+Even though agencies know they need to change, the fear of adopting new technology still persists.
+Today, we’re going to dive into four of the major fears you might have about new technology adoption and discuss how you can overcome each.

-No matter the situation, the conversation will inevitably turn to finances and money at some point.
-Money is a big thing to think about and something you need to seriously consider, but it shouldn’t be the sole driver of your decision.
+During software purchases, the conversation will inevitably turn to finances.
+Yes, money is a significant factor to consider, but it shouldn’t be the sole driver of your decision.

 If your processes are inefficient and your growth is nonexistent, then you should be taking a hard look at your technology.
-It’s crucial to ask yourself if the system is truly working with you and for you.
+It could be costing you more even with its perceived smaller price tag.

 Yes, you should still discuss the numbers, but they don’t have to dominate the conversation.

 Another way to overcome the fear is to consider the savings you could experience with an updated system.
 Those savings alone can make up the difference in price point.

 These savings come in the form of resources saved by allowing your team to achieve more in their day (i.e. more sales, increased client retention, etc.).
 This can be especially handy during the busiest times of the year like Open Enrollment Period and Annual Election Period.